tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 > Grammar guides are for making it easier to understand things, not to learn how to say them.

+Native speakers perceive language entirely on a subconscious level, so it makes sense that the best way to learn a language is **through immersion**.
+When you try to analyze the language by studying grammar rules, you end up using completely different parts of your brain than native speakers do.
+Once your brain gets used to perceiving language through this analytical lens, it's nearly impossible to revert.
+At best, you can train yourself until it becomes automatic, but it will still feel different from a native.

 It is entirely possible to skip formal grammar study and learn grammar points solely through immersion.
 The arguments **in favor** of studying grammar are quite similar